wavemaker/docs/learn/app-development/custom-widgets/creating-prefabs.md

 ### Events Flow

-Following are the pre-defined events for every Prefab:
+Following are the pre-defined events for every Prefab.

 - **on Load**: this event is triggered whenever the page containing the Prefab loads or when the Prefab is dragged and dropped onto a page.
 This event is exposed to the Prefab user and can be further customized.
 It is displayed in the Events tab of the Prefab properties panel, after drag and drop in the project page.
 - **on Property Change**: is triggered when any Prefab property is changed.
 This event is available only to the Prefab developer and is not exposed to the Prefab user.